jcollard/microStudio/AddingBoxes/solutions/README.md

 # Solutions Directory

-This directory contains solution code for the "Adding Bounding Boxes" tutorial.
+This directory contains solution code for the "Adding Bounding Boxes" lesson.

 ## Files

 ### step6_solution.lua
-Complete solution after finishing Step 6 of the tutorial.
+Complete solution after finishing Step 6 of the lesson.

 **Based on:** colliding-lasers/starter.lua